iii1337iii/BettRand/ReadMe.md

   `betrand::chance_to_attempts(<VALUE>)` - This serves as a representation of the previous function,
   but returns a random integer number of attempts required for a success to occur with a probability of `VALUE`.

-  `betrand::normal_distribution()` - Returns a random real number in the range from 0 to 1.
+  `betrand::normal_distribution<VALUE>()` - Returns a random real number in the range from 0 to 1.
+  The `VALUE` parameter controls the number of digits after the decimal point.

   ### Arrays
   `betrand::shuffle(<ORIGIN_VECTOR>)` - Randomly shuffles the values ​​in an array by index.